Auto-Pick not ignoring SRA polygons

 This issue affects any dataset exported as merged H5 V1 from a multi-receiver array where the first receiver is not co-located with the GPS antenna.

-Any dataset that has already been exported and re-imported through BTField contains incorrect elevation values that cannot be corrected in place.
-Users should re-import affected merged H5 V1 data using a future version of BTField that provides the correct import logic.
+Any hdf5 dataset that has already been exported and re-imported into BTField v15.3.19 or lower contains incorrect elevation values that cannot be corrected in place.
+Users should re-import affected merged H5 V1 data using BTField v15.3.24 or higher as it will apply the correction during import.

 Additional Note

-The merged H5 V1 export also writes a hardcoded Geoid Separation value (−33.9 m) that may not match the actual survey location.
+The merged H5 V1 export of v15.3.19 or lower also writes a hardcoded Geoid Separation value (−33.9 m) that may not match the actual survey location.
 This does not affect sensor Elevation but will produce an incorrect Height Above Ellipsoid (HAE) value in the file.